trytouca/trytouca/sdk/js/examples/03_node_client_api/README.md

-In the example above, `touca.add_result` stores value of properties `username` and `fullname` as string while properties `dob` and `gpa` are stored as `Date` and `number` accordingly.
-These server visualizes possible differences in these values based on their types.
+In the example above, `touca.add_result` stores value of properties `username` and `fullname` as string while properties `dob` and `gpa` are stored as `Date` and `number` respectively.
+The server visualizes possible differences in these values based on their types.

 The SDK is designed to handle iterables and custom objects by serializing